reza-mirjahanian/awesome-blockchain/Ethereum/L1 Concepts/EVM/Course A/a.md

 ## Memory

+-   Sometimes you need to store information longer than 256 bits

+-   Despite its name, does NOT persist and is lost at the end of a transaction

+-   Is simply a long bytearray, but you can also think of it as a Vec<u8> or hex string

+-   Used for revert data, return data, strings, RLP, etc

   * **Purpose:** Used for storing data that might be:
       * Longer than 256 bits (32 bytes).
       * Needed temporarily during a transaction.